 This is the tiny hamlet of Kilmuir.
-Actually finding it via the maze of single track roads on this side of the A9 takes some doing, but if you've got a good map and know how to read it, it's only a short distance from the new junction on the A9 near North Kessock and around the flank of Ord Hill to Kilmuir.
+Actually finding it via the maze of single track roads on the north side of the A9 takes some doing, but if you've got a good map and know how to read it, it's only about three miles from the junction on the A9 near North Kessock and around the flank of Ord Hill to Kilmuir.
+(Continues below images...)

 The final stretch of road doubles back on itself at a farm to descend to the parking area at the east end of the village.
 Before descending to Kilmuir itself, it is worth parking near the farm and walking a hundred yards or so along a track heading north east, parallel to the shore.

 This leads you to the remains of Kilmuir Church.
 This was probably built in the late 1400s, and ceased being used in 1764.
 It was then converted into a burial vault and enclosure in the 1800s.
 Today it is difficult to believe you are looking at a church, so deeply overgrown is it with ivy.

 But it is still possible to see the graves within the church, and if you are prepared to find your way under the mass of ivy, you can also see into the burial vault at the eastern end of the church: not an experience to be recommended for the easily spooked!